 The King Cake has been a Mardi Gras staple for some 300 years at this point and is particularly beloved in New Orleans.
 The cake is usually a hollow circle drizzled with a delectable glaze and topped with colored sugar, with a plastic baby Jesus hidden somewhere within, but crafty New Orleanians have come up with infinite variations on the basic theme.
-Here are some of the best bakeries and restaurants in the New Orleans area to get your cake this season.
+Here are some of the best bakeries, restaurants, and stores in the New Orleans area to get your cake this season.

 5710 Paris Ave.

 This small bakery provides some of the freshest cakes in the city, including both double- and single-filling options and a sugar-free version that’s still decadent and delicious.